 Support for the family of a child with cancer

-The responses of individuals within a family when there is a diagnosis of cancer can cover a wide range of emotions; can vary in intensity and duration and can occur and recur unexpectedly.
+The responses of individuals within a family when there is a diagnosis of cancer can cover a wide range of emotions.
 You and your family should know you are not alone and that support is available.

 What to expect following a child's cancer diagnosis